 displaced (2019) is a participatory performance installation that uses motion sensors and projection mapping to create a space that merges ancient mythology with present day gender and cultural issues.
 The piece follows a modern Pandora in the form of an immigrant woman as she navigates the New World and experiences tensions in her perception of place, her identity, and sense of belonging.
 The relationship between Pandora and the walls of her box is constrained, entangled, then eventually shattered — releasing the invisible social constructs that separate us from one another.

 nonstudio is a transmedia studio that creates interactive installations, exhibitions, performance art, and branded experiences. the creative duo crafts sensorial experiences examining the female gaze and unwritten mythologies.

 Pearlyn Lii is an artist from Hong Kong focused on unearthing mythologies through interactive installations, performances, and ephemera.
 Her work merges her lens as a graphic designer with physical computing and creative coding.
 She has worked with cultural institutions and museums including the Guggenheim Bilbao and Fashion for Good in Amsterdam.

-the duo has exhibited at the salone satellite in milan and the nous tous gallery in los angeles, and has received the red dot best of the best award, the honor award from the society for experiential graphic design (segd) and the international takifuji arts award. their work has been covered by dezeen, vogue italia, wallpaper*, forbes, and the dieline. nonstudio is currently supported by the new york foundation for the arts
+The duo has exhibited at the salone satellite in milan and the nous tous gallery in los angeles, and has received the red dot best of the best award, the honor award from the society for experiential graphic design (segd) and the international takifuji arts award.
+Their work has been covered by dezeen, vogue italia, wallpaper*, forbes, and the dieline. nonstudio is supported by

 new inc, New Museum’s incubator.